 The “Thank you for your business”

-Just because you’ve made a sale, that doesn’t mean the end of your relationship with a customer.
+Just because you’ve made a sale, that doesn’t mean your relationship with a customer has ended.
 In fact, it should represent a new beginning.
 Thanking customers for their purchase, asking for feedback, and letting them know about future offers can be a great way to follow up after a big sale.
 Consider writing an email unique to the sale or season.

-Thank you emails can be easy to write, and often result in much higher open and click-through rates.
+Thank you emails can be easy to write and often result in much higher open and click-through rates.
 Hubspot found that these rates doubled when compared to regular marketing emails.
-Those kind of numbers should be more than enough motivation to implement thank you emails into your strategy.
+Those kinds of numbers should be more than enough motivation to implement thank you emails into your strategy.

 The “Welcome to our business”